| Title: | Statistical Functions for the Delaporte Distribution |

 non-normal distributions.

-gives the probability mass function, pdelap
+ddelap gives the probability mass function, pdelap gives the

-cumulative distribution function, qdelap
+cumulative distribution function, qdelap gives the quantile function,

-generates random deviates.
+and rdelap generates random deviates.
 Values close to 0 (less than or

-equal to machine epsilon) for or
+equal to machine epsilon) for or will return

-for that particular entry.
+NaN for that particular entry.
 Proper triplets within a set of vectors

 should still return valid values.
 For the approximate versions of

-, having a value close to 0 will trip an error,
+qdelap and rdelap, having a value close to 0 will trip an error,

 sending the user to the exact version which currently properly handles